-Tamborine Mountain College is an independent, non-denominational, co-educational day school serving the greater Tamborine Mountain community since 1995 as a secondary campus, becoming a complete P-12 campus in 2015.
+Tamborine Mountain College is independent and co-educational for Pre-Prep to Yr 12, providing a complete campus with one culture.
+Serving the greater Tamborine Mountain community since 1995 as a secondary campus, the college has since grown with the introduction of our Primary campus in 2015 and the Early Learning Centre Pre-Prep program in 2019.
 The College Principal, Mrs June Melbourne, has been with the College since 1998.

 Tamborine Mountain College offers a wide range of avenues to nurture and encourage students in a variety of areas.
 We strive to ensure students feel they are valued in a learning environment that both challenges and supports them to pursue excellence and develop a passion for lifelong learning.
 Our philosophy is of a student-centred, safe learning environment with a family-like feel.
 Each year level is restricted to two classes only.